 Debra Shapiro, Clarice Smith Professor of Management & Organization at the University of Maryland's Robert H. Smith School of Business, is among the top 100 most influential authors in organizational behavior, human resource management, strategy and general management as cited in textbooks.
+In an article examining authors in these fields — which was recently published the journal Academy of Management Learning and Education — Shapiro is identified as a prolific contributor of scholarly research.

 A new product coming to market is like a seedling emerging above ground.
 Like germination sows and nourishes a seed, a product’s underlying technology has to be discovered and developed beforehand.